 The December full moon has had many names attached to it: the Cold Moon, Oak Moon, and, most commonly, the Long Night Moon.

-Native Americans drew constellations, created starlore, and built structures in alignment with the sky long before Europeans arrived on American shores.
+Native Americans drew constellations, created a mythology around the stars and built structures in alignment with the sky long before Europeans arrived on American shores.

 Like other groups, they tracked the motions of the Sun to help them decide when to plant crops, move their camps, or stage sacred rituals.

 Their stories contained explanations of the constellations they saw as patterns of bright stars, meteor showers, the Northern Lights, and saw in what we call the Milky Way a pathway to the afterlife.